omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 page.xx.class= instead of page.xx.file; (4) implement scripting support
 for XSWT 1.x and contribute the patch to us.

-* In the Project wizard, how does it get decided which templates get offered if the "with C++ checkbox" gets selected or not selected on the first page?
+*In the Project wizard, how does it get decided which templates get offered when the "with C++ checkbox" gets selected and when not selected on the first page?*

-If the C++ support checkbox is cleared, templates that require C++ support will not appear; when it is checked, there is no such filtering.
+If the C\++ support checkbox is cleared, templates that require C\++ support will not appear; when it is checked, there is no such filtering.
 A template is regarded as one that requires C++ support if the template.properties file contains any of the following:
 `sourceFolders=, makemakeOptions=, or requiresCPlusPlus=true`.

-* How to make calculations?
+*How can I do arithmetics in templates?*

   The value of 10*cos(0.2) is ${10*Math.cos(0.2)}.

-* Can I use conditional operators like `cond ? x : y` in C++ ?
+*Can I use conditional operators like `cond ? x : y` in C++ ?*

   Conditional output: ${iif( 2 > 1,"yes","no")}

-* How can I create a file ?
-Use the FileUtils class and the @do macro to call the methods on it.

-  <@do FileUtils.createFile("empty.txt", "")!/>

-* How can I create lists and how can I iterate over it?
+*How can I create lists and how can I iterate over them?*

   The words of the sentence '${sentence}':
   <#list StringUtils.split(sentence) as word>
      ${word}
   </#list>

-* How can I use hash tables?
+*How can I use hash tables?*

   Properties in the file ${filename}:
   <#assign props = FileUtils.readPropertyFile(filename)>